Teaching Certificates

 You will teach your lesson and get feedback immediately from your peers.
 In addition to being a teacher, you will be expected to play the role of a student for the lessons taught by the other TAs in the session.
 You should be prepared to offer support and ideas for improvement to your fellow teaching assistants, and receive the same from them.

-You will schedule a playback consultation with a CITL staff member.
+You will have the opportunity to schedule a playback consultation with a CITL staff member.
 These consultations will take place via Zoom during the first few weeks of the semester.
 The consultation is a private conversation with an experienced instructor about teaching.
 This is not an evaluation, but, rather, is a sharing of ideas and a time to ask questions.